Greg-T8/Notebook/topics/languages/csharp.md

 - **Modern .NET**: refers to .NET 8 and its predecessors like .NET 6 that derive from .NET Core
 - **Legacy .NET**: refers to the .NET Framework, Mono, Xamarin, and .NET Standard

+Modern .NET is modularized compared to the legacy .NET Framework, which is monolithic.
+Morden .NET is open source, and Microsoft makes decisions about improvements and changes in the open.

 <details>
   <summary>Brief Overview of .NET</summary>